memo/msa_pathversioner/README.md

 - `<Name>`: user supplied descriptive name (e.g. `particles` or `fluid` etc.)
 - `<CacheHipName>`: user selected HIP filename to use (e.g. `Current HIP File`, `MyProject.001`, `MyProject.002` etc.)

-The OTL itself doesn't do any caching or anything else.
+The HDA itself doesn't do any caching or anything else.
 It is just a UI for constructing a path.
 The `final path` parameter can be copy-pasted as a reference into the path field of any other node (e.g. FileCache, Render etc).

 More info and motivation at https://www.sidefx.com/forum/topic/91845/